salvacarrion/autonmt/README.md

 **What do we offer?**
 - Toolkit abstraction
-- Automatic and replicable experimentation in grid for seq2seq models.
+- Automatic and replicable experimentation in grid
   - Automatic dataset preprocessing
-  - Automatic training, fine-tuning and scoring
+  - Automatic training, fine-tuning, postprocessing and scoring
   - Automatic logging, reporting, plotting and statistics of the datasets and models

-Despite our no-code approach, all the control remains in the user since all the intermediate steps (pretokenization, subword encodings, split sizes...) are:
+Despite our "almost no-code" approach, all the control remains in the user since all the intermediate steps (pretokenization, subword encodings, split sizes...) are:
-- Saved in separated folders so that the user can inspect any part of the process (and reuse it)
+- Saved in separated folders so that a user can inspect any part of the process (and reuse it)
-- Produced using standard libraries (moses, sentencepiece, sacrebleu,...) that you can replicate via the command line.
+- Produced using standard libraries (moses, sentencepiece, sacrebleu,...) so that you can replicate them via the command line.

 ## Installation